gabrielchan22/Intel-Image-Classification/README.md

 ## Discussion

-**Architectural sophistication alone didn't help — at this dataset scale, it mostly hurt.**
+**Architectural sophistication alone didn't help, in fact, at this dataset scale, it mostly hampered model performance.**
 Every from-scratch model that added a "best practice" technique without also increasing depth or adding regularization ended up at or below the plain baseline.
 Residual connections, in particular, consistently underperformed (0.827, the weakest result in the